jellyfishfingers/CSharpResources/README.md

-# CSharpResources
+# 📘 C# Learning & Mastery Resources

 C# Resources I've compiled (I have suggested this via ChatGPT)

----

-# 📘 C# Learning & Mastery Resources

 A curated list of high-quality resources to **learn, reinforce, and master C#**, from fundamentals to professional-level understanding.
 ---

 ## 🌟 Core Foundations (Non-Negotiable)